-Hard bottom dinghies or R.I.B's, as they are frequently called, require very little preparation before launching.
-Simply inflate the buoyancy chambers, fit the removable accessories that come standard with your AB, attach the outboard engine and include the fuel tank (except models DLX & VST") and the safety equipment required.
-For more detailed information, please read the Marine Safety chapter in this manual.
+Hard bottom dinghies - or R.I.B' as they are frequently called - require very littlepreparation before launching.
+Simply inflate the buoyancy chambers, fit the removable accessories that are included as standard with your AB, attach the outboard engine and include the fuel tank (except models "DLX & VST") as well as the safety equipment required.
+For more detailed information, please read the MarineSafety chapter in this manual.